Muriel-Salvan/AutoTest/README.md

 {
     "stringList": {
         "tests_to_run": [
-            "skyrim.esm/115093"
+            "skyrim.esm/0x0001C195"
         ]
     }
 }
 ```

-In this example, the test name to be used for J'Zargo (`skyrim.esm/115093`) can be found using xEdit:
+In this example, the test name to be used for J'Zargo (`skyrim.esm/0x0001C195`) can be found using xEdit:
 1. Execute xEdit, loading all your mods.
 2. Right-click on the left pane and select `Apply filter`.
 3. Check the check-box `Name contains` and enter `J'Zargo` in the text field below.
 4. In the `by Record Signature` list (the middle-one), make sure `NPC_` is selected, then click on the `Filter` button.
 5. In the results shown on the left pane, you see which plugins define or overwrite your NPC (in this case `skyrim.esm`), and if you expand the list you'll see the NPC's form ID (in this case `0001C195`).
-6. You then need to convert the hexadecimal value `0001C195` to decimal.
-This can be done using the Windows calculator app: execute it, select the Programmer mode, select `HEX` and type `0001C195`.
-The calculator will show the corresponding decimal value in front of `DEC`.
-In this case it is `115093`.
-7. The resulting test name to be used in the NPC test is just the concatenation of those 2 information, separated with `/`: `skyrim.esm/115093`.
+6. The resulting test name to be used in the NPC test is just the concatenation of those 2 information, separated with `/`: `skyrim.esm/0x0001C195`.

 ### 2. Create the tests run file for Locations tests suite